 I’m officially closing the doors of my wonderful studio space at the end of October and in order to do just that, I have a lot of furniture, props and gear that I will need to sell in the second half of October.
 So anyone who might be interested, stay tuned to my facebook page for sale details to come in September.
 It makes me a little sad to let this beautiful space go, simply because I love it…but, I do have someone else taking over the space and I hope they love it as much as I do.
 As you may have read on my facebook page, I am fully booked until the end of this year and there will be some changes to my bookings for 2015.
-I will only be taking weddings/sessions one weekend per month.
+I will be limiting my availability, which you can find in the “Availability & Investment” page.
 This means that I have little flexibility, which will probably lead to me not being able to photograph many newborns…because we all know they have their own schedules for arrival. ;) And without a studio space or props, all sessions will be lifestyle…meaning that I won’t be carrying props or backdrops of any kind and will work with what is available on location.
 I want to keep it simple and capture people’s memories…people’s immediate family, children, weddings and other events…as long a the timing is right and fits with my schedule.

 There’s still more.
 I won’t be blogging much anymore…one because I always seem to get soooooo far behind…and two because I want to be able to focus more on my own family.
 I need to free up some time to give to those I love most.
 So, you may catch a sneak peek or two from each session on my facebook page and a few photos here and there on the blog.
 But the biggest change will be that I’m also going to let go of the Jakal Photography name.
 It’s meaningful and people know me by that name, but I want to change it all.
 I want to be connected to my photography because it means something to me.
 Instead of having people say to me “Hey, you’re Jakal Photography!”, I want them to say “Hi Darlene.
 I’ve seen your photography.”.
 So I’m going back to using my own name for 2015…Darlene McCowan ~ photographer.